Feature

-Get to grips with one of the most successful K-pop groups of all time as they gear up for the release of their second album, Born Pink
+Get to grips with one of the most successful K-pop groups of all time as they gear up for the release of their "DEADLINE" EP

-To many, Blackpink need no introduction.
+To many, BLACKPINK need no introduction.
 But to those of us looking in from the outside, their celebrity can seem elusive.
-Just why are Blackpink so huge, and why should we be paying attention to their meteoric rise?
-Here’s everything you need to know about Jennie, Lisa, Rosé and Jisoo.
+Just why are BLACKPINK so huge, and why should we be paying attention to their meteoric rise?
+Ahead of the release of their DEADLINE EP, here’s everything you need to know about Jennie, Lisa, Rosé and Jisoo.

 The beginning: YG Entertainment

-South Korean singer and rapper Jennie is considered by some to be the main rapper of the group.
-Outside of her career with Blackpink, she debuted as a solo artist in 2018 with her single ‘Solo’, and she’s also set to make her acting debut in HBO series The Idol.
+South Korean singer and rapper JENNIE is considered by some to be the main rapper of the group.
+Outside of her career with BLACKPINK, she debuted as a solo artist in 2018 with her single ‘Solo’, and made her acting debut under the name Jennie Ruby Jane in HBO series, The Idol.
+Since then, JENNIE signed to Columbia records as a solo artist, under her label OddAtelier, and released her debut solo album, Ruby, in 2025.

 Rosé

 Although Rosé is Korean by heritage, she was born in New Zealand and grew up in Australia, before relocating to South Korea in order to pursue her dream of entering the music industry.
 One of the main vocalists in the group, her vocal abilities have been widely praised.
-She debuted as a solo artist in 2021 with single ‘On the Ground’ and ‘Gone’.
+She debuted as a solo artist in 2021 with single ‘On the Ground’ and ‘Gone’, and has since gone on to break records with her solo album, Rosie (2024).
+‘APT.’, her collaboration with Bruno Mars, landed the singer-songwriter a Guinness World Record for Highest-charting female K-pop artist on the US albums chart.
+Plus, ‘APT.’ earned Rosé three Grammy nominations – the most-nominated song by K-pop artist in Grammy history.

 Jisoo

 Although Blackpink doesn’t have a clear leader of any kind, South Korean singer Jisoo is considered the group’s main vocalist.
-Outside of the group, she’s had a number of acting roles, most recently in TV series Snowdrop.
+Outside of the group, she’s had a number of acting roles, including TV series Snowdrop (2021), and films Omniscient Reader: The Prophecy (2025) and Newtopia (2025).

 Square One, Square Two and Square Up